South Africa Information - Page 2

 The Cape was an important station where ships collected new supplies on their way to the East.
 Following the Napoleonic War, the Congress of Vienna assigned the area to the United Kingdom.
 The first British colonists arrived in 1820.

 With the introduction of British administration many Afrikaners trekked north to found their own republics.
 The Great Trek started in 1835; eventually the Boer Republics of the Orange Free State and the Transvaal were established.

 In 1867 the first diamonds were found near Kimberley and in 1886 gold was discovered in Witwatersrand (the Rand) in the Transvaal.

 Conflict continued between the Boers and the British and in 1880 the First Anglo-Boer War started between the British and the Transvaal.
 This was followed in 1899 by the outbreak of the Second Boer War.
 The war resulted in a victory for the British (1902), followed by self-government of the Transvaal and Orange Free State, within the British Empire.

 In 1910 the Cape, Natal, the Transvaal and Orange Free State became the Union of South Africa with Louis Botha as the country's first Prime Minister.
 Jan Smuts succeeded Botha, who in turn was succeeded by Hertzog.
 However Smuts was back again in 1939 taking South Africa into the Second World War on the side of Britain.

 After the War, Daniel Malan became the Prime Minister leading the Nationalist and Afrikaner Parties.
 Once in government the Nationalists strengthened the policy of apartheid - the separation of the races.
-"Homelands" were set up for black people who were legally enforced to carry "pass" books that contained information details of their access to non-black areas.
+"Homelands" were set up for black people who were legally forced to carry "pass" books that contained details of their access to non-black areas.